JoKlasen/johan-personal-page/README.md

 # johan-personal-page
-Simpel webpage to host personal stuff and project portfolio.
+Simple webpage to host personal stuff and project portfolio.